John Williamson (Canadian politician): Chair of Public Accounts Committee

 On March 1, 2022, Williamson was elected Chair of the Standing Committee on Public Accounts.

 Under Williamson, the Public Accounts Committee studied a wide range of issues, most notably the outsourcing on government contracts related to ArriveCAN, the investigation into conflicts of interest at Sustainable Development Technology Canada, and audits of the government's COVID-19 programs.

 On December 27, 2024, Williamson used his ability as chair to schedule a committee meeting on January 7, 2025, to discuss "a motion of non-confidence in the Liberal Government."
 However, the day before the scheduled meeting, Justin Trudeau prorogued Parliament, cancelling all business of the House, including scheduled committee meetings.

 On June 16, 2025, Williamson was once again elected to serve as the Chair of the Public Accounts Committee.

 Canada-China Committee

 In 2019, two scientists, Xiangguo Qiu and her husband, Keding Cheng, were escorted out of the National Microbiology Laboratory (NML) in Winnipeg and had their security clearances revoked.
-Four months prior, Qui had sent samples of deadly viruses, inclusing Ebola and Henipah, to China without proper authorization.
+Four months prior, Qui had sent samples of deadly viruses, including Ebola and Henipah, to China without proper authorization.
 This led to investigations by the RCMP and CSIS.

 Having previously served on the Special Committee on Canada-China Relations, Williamson was selected to be the Conservative member on an ad hoc committee to examine documents relating to the NML, along with Liberal MP Iqra Khalid, Bloc Quebecois MP René Villemure, and NDP MP Heather McPherson.